The Farm at Moose Hill—Frequently Asked Questions

 Community Supported Agriculture (CSA), at its most basic, is an agreement between the grower and the consumer.
 CSA shareholders make a commitment to support the farm through their growing season by paying in advance for a portion of the farm’s produce.
 This creates a season-long relationship between the farm and its shareholders.
 Shareholders know exactly where their food comes from and receive a whole season's worth of fresh, organically grown produce.

 What makes The Farm at Moose Hill unique?

 The Farm is an organic farm that truly supports the community by supporting both a family farm (Ward’s Berry Farm across the street) and Mass Audubon.
-The Wards brothers are responsible for the cultivation of the fields and all of the planting of the crops and Moose Hill is responsible for the management, harvesting, and distribution.
+The Ward brothers are responsible for the cultivation of the fields and all of the planting of the crops and Moose Hill is responsible for the management, harvesting, and distribution.